Tinsel Town (TV series)

-Tinsel Town is a television drama co-produced by BBC Scotland and Raindog/Deep Indigo Productions.
-It ran for two series, the debuting on BBC Two in 2000 and the second airing on BBC Choice the following year.
+Tinsel Town is a Scottish television drama, co-produced by BBC Scotland and Raindog/Deep Indigo Productions.
+It ran for two series, the first debuting on BBC Two in 2000, with the second series airing on BBC Choice the following year.
 Developed by Raindog, the series was created by Robbie Allen, Stuart Davids and Martin McCardie.
-Set throughout the city of Glasgow, Scotland, it deals with the lifestyles of eight main characters who each have the titular Tinsel Town nightclub in common.
-In Series One, six episodes were written by Martin McCardie, two by Ed McCardie and two by Dublin playwright, Jimmy Murphy.
-In the second series, the Tinsel Town name has extended to feature a clothing retail store in addition to the nightclub.
+Set throughout the city of Glasgow, Scotland - it deals with the lifestyles of eight main characters who each have the titular Tinsel Town nightclub in common.

+Development

+Tinsel Town was developed by Raindog with a core cast of actors, beginning in the later 90's.
+Core original actors included; Dawn Steele, Mandy Matthews, Paul Thomas Hickey and Kate Dickie.
+A non-broadcast pilot was then shot in Glasgow, which led to the show eventually being commissioned by the BBC.

-Produced and broadcast in the wake of 1999's controversial TV drama Queer as Folk, and promoted as a "Scottish version" of that series, Tinsel Town was defined by its broadcaster as "a cutting-edge saga of life and love in Glasgow club land".
-In its debut year the series was nominated for four BAFTA Scotland New Talent Awards: Best Television Performance nominations for Dawn Steele and Kate Dickie, and wins for Best Producer, Robbie Allen and Best Television Director for actress turned director Caroline Paterson.
-The series was also nominated for two UK BAFTAs in the category of Best New Writer.
-Brothers Ed and Martin McCardie were nominated against each other for the award, with Ed winning UK BAFTA Best New Writer of 2000.
+It was produced and broadcast in the wake of 1999's controversial TV drama Queer as Folk, and promoted as a "Scottish version" of that series, Tinsel Town was defined by its broadcaster as "a cutting-edge saga of life and love in Glasgow's vibrant club land".

+In Series One, six episodes were written by co-creator Martin McCardie, two by Ed McCardie and two by Dublin playwright, Jimmy Murphy.
+Robbie Allen produced all ten episodes, and Series One directors included co-creator Stuart Davids, alongside Caroline Paterson and David McKay.

+In Series Two, all ten episodes were written by Martin McCardie, and the running times were reduced to 30 minutes.
+Additionally, the Tinsel Town name had extended to feature a clothing retail store in addition to the nightclub.

+Characters & Plot

+Series One

 The characters include Stevie Allen as 37-year-old policeman Lewis Reid, and David Paisley as his 17-year-old boyfriend Ryan Taylor.
+A controversial LGBT storyline at the time due to the age gap between the pair.

-Ryan's sister Sandra (Mandy Matthews) is also a central character with her friendship with Jack Donnelly (Paul Thomas Hickey) providing humour and balance to the cast.
-Other central cast members were Dawn Steele as Teresa, Steven Duffy as Brady, Stuart Sinclair Blythe as Coutts and Kate Dickie as Lex.
+Ryan's sister, party girl Sandra Taylor (Mandy Matthews) is also a central character alongside her friendship with Jack Donnelly (Paul Thomas Hickey) who provide humour and balance to the cast.

+Other central cast members are Dawn Steele as gangsters moll Teresa, as well as Steven Duffy and Stuart Sinclair Blythe as best mates Brady and Coutts, respectively.
+Kate Dickie also stars as Lex, Tinsel Town's hottest new DJ.
+And Jim Twaddale stars as Stella, the trans owner of Tinsel Town.
+Frank Gallagher stars as gangster Darren Hope, and Barbara Rafferty stars as Jack's alcoholic mother Jacqueline.

-In Series 1, Brady embarks on a sordid affair with Coutts's girlfriend Teresa, resulting in the end of series cliffhanger.
-New club DJ Lex (Dickie) is introduced at the start of the series and we see her battling to escape her sadistic ex-husband with the help of the club owner, transvestite Stella (Jim Twaddale).
+In Series One, Brady embarks on a sordid affair with best mate Coutts's girlfriend Teresa, resulting in the end of series cliffhanger.
+New club DJ Lex is introduced at the start of the series and we see her battling to escape her sadistic and abusive ex-husband with the help of the club owner, Stella.

-Series Two saw the transmission times reduced to 30 minutes, with all ten episodes being written by co-creator, Martin McCardie.
-The loss of Brady and Coutts who were central to the plot and cliffhanger of series 1, changed the emphasis of the second series.